privet-kitty/dufy/README.md

 * Color difference: &Delta;-E<sup>*</sup><sub>ab</sub>, CIE94, CIEDE2000, CMC l:c.
 * Chromatic adaptaion transform: Bradford, Von Kries, etc. User-defined CAT is also available.

 # Documentation
 Besides this README file, most of the documentation is written as docstrings in the source code.
 [Quickdocs](http://quickdocs.org/dufy/) will be helpful to overview them.
 Some other information (e.g. changes between versions) is in [github wiki](https://github.com/privet-kitty/dufy/wiki).

 # Dependencies

 * alexandria
 * cl-ppcre
-* wild-package-inferred-system (requires **ASDF 3.3** or later)
+* trivia

-All of the dependent libraries can be installed with quicklisp.
+You can install all of the dependent libraries via quicklisp.

 # Install
 The easiest way to install dufy is to use [quicklisp](https://www.quicklisp.org/beta/):